gneu42/Blobifier-Lite/README.md

   * I use a ramp to get the blob out of the printer into an external bucket
   * I use the toolhead to kick the blob out of the bed into the external bucket
   * STLs are made for my printer, there are no STL for other printers.
+  * CAD files are provided in case you want to make modifications for you setup